dhananjaygr/WizInlinequestionsdocs/Production/WizInlinequestionsdocs.md

    **Grouped single answer questions:**

-    - Here are the question Markdowns used in the Grouped single answer questions format:
+    - Here are the question Markdowns used for the Grouped Single Answer Questions format:

       ```
       ## Metadata